Xiangtaokong/MiOIR/README.md

 ```
 Note to modify the GPU card index and number `--nproc_per_node= GPU number` (correspond to it in yml).

 If you use `options/gen_train.py` to generate yml files, it will also generate a `.sh` script in `MiOIR/run_sh`.

-You can easily train Sequential Learning models through the script.
+You could train Sequential Learning models through the script conveniently.

 ## ❤️ Acknowledgments
 This project is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).